 Emmerson first listed on the LSE in February 2017 as an investment company.
 In June 2018, the company was re-admitted following the RTO of Moroccan Salts Ltd which is developing the Khemisset Potash Project near Rabat in northern Morocco, a country where fertiliser giant OCP requires significant potash feedstock.
 Khemisset has a large JORC resource of Muriate of Potash (MOP), which is the most widely used and cheapest source of potassium.
-The eagerly anticipated Feasibility Study is due to be published later in Q2 2020.

-Big agriculture investment drivers pushing up the MOP price
+■ Big agriculture investment drivers pushing up the MOP price